- Churches | Monasteries

 - Family friendly

 - Sea adventures

-A unique sailing adventure that will travel you through Greece’s thousands of years of history and major UNESCO Worldwide Heritage sites!
+A unique sailing adventure that will travel you through Greece’s extensive history and major UNESCO Worldwide Heritage sites!

-If you are a history aficionado, but you also love sailing, this is the perfect trip for you!
+If you are a history aficionado, but you can’t stay away from the sea, this is the perfect trip for you!
 It perfectly combines leisure at sea and water activities with a profound journey throughout Greece’s history and civilization.
 Take your friends or family and come aboard for an unforgettable experience!